techBeck03/Scratch/README.md

 - 200 = SUCCESS
 - 4xx = ERROR

-Any pigeon with a status_code of 100 will be displayed in the ecohub log as `INFO` along with its associated message. ecohub will not simply log/display these messages and take no action on its contents.
+Any pigeon with a status_code of 100 will be displayed in the ecohub log as `INFO` along with its associated message. ecohub will simply log/display these messages and take no action on its contents.
 The `data` field is ignored for `INFO` messages.

 Any pigeon with a status_code of 200 will be considered a *success* and mark the *completion* of the task given to the container.
 The status and message will be logged.
 In *some* cases, the `data` portion of the pigeon will also be examined or saved.
 Consult the actions below for more details.